 As Sisters continue to respond to the changing needs within our society, they provide pastoral care in a variety of settings: in aged care, hospitals, prisons, parishes, schools, and in aboriginal and migrant communities.
 Spiritual guidance and development are offered in spirituality centres and in outreach, while education in justice and ecological issues is translated into action for refugees, for East Timor (Timor Leste) and for the environment.

 1 – 3 c.f.
-Constitutions of the Sisters of St Joseph of the Sacred Heart.
+Constitutions of the Sisters of Saint Joseph of the Sacred Heart.

 Page last updated October 2017